Assassination of Leon Trotsky: Assassination

-At around 17:20 local time on 20 August 1940, Trotsky was attacked in his study by Spanish-born NKVD agent Ramón Mercader, who used an ice axe as a weapon.
+At around 17:20 local time on 20 August 1940, Trotsky was attacked in his study by Spanish-born NKVD agent Ramón Mercader, who used a mountaineering ice axe as a weapon.
 (Note: The murder weapon was an ice axe (and not an ice pick—an awl-like bartender's tool); this misnomer has been explained as being occasioned by the assassin's use of the French-language term piolet—meaning the winter-mountaineering tool which resembles the pickaxes used in mining and other excavations, and by the multiple languages spoken by those involved in reporting the details; many history and reference books have confused the two tools.)
 According to Pavel Sudoplatov, the operation was known within the NKVD as "Operation Utka" (Operation Duck).

 A mountaineering ice axe has a narrow end, called the pick, and a flat wide end called the adze.
 The adze of the axe wounded Trotsky, fracturing his parietal bone and penetrating 7 cm into his brain.
 The blow to his head was bungled and failed to kill Trotsky instantly.
 Witnesses stated that Trotsky spat on Mercader and began struggling fiercely with him, which resulted in Mercader's hand being broken.
 Hearing the commotion, Trotsky's bodyguards burst into the room and nearly beat Mercader to death, but Trotsky stopped them, laboriously stating that the assassin should be made to answer questions.
 Trotsky was then taken to a hospital and operated on, surviving for more than a day, yet ultimately dying at the age of 60 on 21 August 1940 from blood loss and shock.
 Mercader later testified at his trial:

 I laid my raincoat on the table in such a way as to be able to remove the ice axe which was in the pocket.
 I decided not to miss the wonderful opportunity that presented itself.
 The moment Trotsky began reading the article, he gave me my chance; I took out the ice axe from the raincoat, gripped it in my hand and, with my eyes closed, dealt him a terrible blow on the head.

 According to James P. Cannon, then the national secretary of the American Socialist Workers Party, Trotsky's last words were "I will not survive this attack.
 Stalin has finally accomplished the task he attempted unsuccessfully before."